QuantStack/quantstack.github.io/src/components/about/Team/AntoinePrv.md

-Antoine is a Scientific Software Engineer at Quantstack where he led devlopement efforts on the [Mamba](https://mamba.readthedocs.io/) package manager, as well as on the [Xeus-Octave](https://xeus-octave.readthedocs.io) Jupyter kernel and [Xtensor](https://xtensor.readthedocs.io/).
+Antoine is a Scientific Software Engineer at Quantstack where he led devlopment efforts on the [Mamba](https://mamba.readthedocs.io/) package manager, as well as on the [Xeus-Octave](https://xeus-octave.readthedocs.io) Jupyter kernel and [Xtensor](https://xtensor.readthedocs.io/).